aka: Voluntary Shapeshifter

 - The character Geloë from Tad Williams' Memory, Sorrow, and Thorn series is a practitioner of what might be regarded as Druidic magic, including the ability to shapeshift, primarily into birds.
 Handled fairly realistically in that it does not affect her clothing.

 - Shapeshifting is a standard ability of sorcerers in David Eddings' Belgariad and Mallorean series.
 Their version conveniently incorporates a form of Hammerspace for clothing and held items and also confers some of the personality traits of the assumed shape.
+Transformation, being directed inwardly, doesn't trigger Supernatural Sensitivity.
+Changing into an animal gives the ability to speak that animal's language, but doesn't give the innate knowledge to use their forms, meaning that Garion has to learn to fly through extensive practice.

 - Dax Jones from The Shapeshifter series can take multiple animal forms, like his alien mother's species and has to regularly or suffer stroke like symptoms.